EventSaucePHP/EventSauce/docs/docs/index.md

 you need that, I recommend checking out [Prooph](https://github.com/prooph) or [Broadway](https://github.com/broadway/broadway).
 These libraries have a higher level of entry but provide an "everything you need is right here" experience.

+## Disclaimer

+Solving problems using event sourcing requires a very different mindset when compared to traditional PHP-OOP software modeling.
+It's less focused less about state and more about processes, transitions, and communication in general.
+Event sourcing is also not simple.
+It's build on a body of knowledge that is inherently complex.
+There are many concepts that come into play that build off one another.

+However, event sourcing also provides an easier way to model a variety of issues.